87th Infantry Division (United States): Postwar

 The 87th Infantry Division was reformed in the Organized Reserve Corps after the war, in the Third Army area.
 It comprised units in Alabama, Tennessee, Mississippi, and Florida.
 It was inactivated on 15 February 1957 in Birmingham, Alabama, and subsequently the division shoulder sleeve insignia and number, but not the division lineage and honors, were used by the 87th Maneuver Area Command (MAC), also in Birmingham, with sixteen subordinate battalions.
 The 87th MAC was later inactivated and, on 1 October 1993, the lineage of the 87th Infantry Division was redesignated as Headquarters, 87th Division (Exercise) and activated at Birmingham, Alabama.
 On 17 October 1999 it was reorganized and redesignated Headquarters, 87th Division (Training Support).

-According to Global Security, "On 16 January 2006, First US Army's mission expanded to include the training, readiness oversight, and mobilization for all US Army Reserve and Army National Guard units within the continental United States and 2 US territories.
-First US Army assumed authority from Fifth US Army, which was transforming into United States Army North (ARNORTH), assuming nationwide responsibility for homeland security.
-With its new role, First US Army developed two subordinate multi-component headquarters, one division to support the eastern United States and the other to support the western United States.
-Division East, First US Army Division East was activated on 7 March 2007, and was headquartered at Fort George G. Meade, Maryland.
-Division East replaced the functions previously performed by US Army Reserve divisions, like the 87th Division, in its area of responsibility.
+First Army Division East was activated on 7 March 2007, and was headquartered at Fort George G. Meade, Maryland. "..Division East replaced the functions previously performed by US Army Reserve divisions, like the 87th Division, in its area of responsibility.
 As a result, the 87th Division's brigades were subsequently inactivated and the 87th Division was reorganized and redesignated as the 87th Army Reserve Support Command.
 The 87th Army Reserve Support Command assumed command and control of the newly formed Mobilization Support Group East and its 16 subordinate battalions effective 16 October 2008."

 On 1 October 2015 the 87th Army Reserve Support Command was inactivated.

-On September 22nd, 2021.
+On September 22, 2021.
 The 87th Training Division was reactivated in Hoover, Alabama under the 84th Training Command.